1 Our MISSION

 As the founding CEO of KIPP NorCal, Beth established the strong foundation upon which the region stands today.
 Under her leadership, KIPP NorCal expanded to a system of 16 schools across 5 counties serving 10,000 students and alumni.
 Prior to her work at KIPP, Beth was on the founding team of NewSchools Venture Fund, a national nonprofit venture philanthropy working to reimagine public education.

 Education: BA, University of Michigan; MEd, University of Virginia

 Years at KIPP: 10

 After 10 years with the KIPP Foundation leading the network’s Successor Prep leadership development program, Candace will be founding KIPP Detroit.
 Candace is a Detroit native whose purpose in life is to remember those who have been forgotten and center them.
 As such, Candace will spend the next phase of her life centering the beautiful children of Detroit.

-Education: BA, University of Pennsylvania; MA, American University
+Education: BA, University of Virginia; JD, University of Chicago Law School

 Title: Houston Regional Superintendent, KIPP Texas Public Schools